MicrosoftDocs/sdk-api/sdk-api-src/content/mbnapi/nn-mbnapi-imbnradioevents.md

 ---
 UID: NN:mbnapi.IMbnRadioEvents
 title: IMbnRadioEvents (mbnapi.h)
-description: Notification interface used to indicate a change in the radio state as well as the completion of a programatic change in the state .
+description: Notification interface used to indicate a change in the radio state as well as the completion of a programmatic change in the state .
 helpviewer_keywords: ["IMbnRadioEvents","IMbnRadioEvents interface [Microsoft Broadband Networks]","IMbnRadioEvents interface [Microsoft Broadband Networks]","described","mbn.imbnradioevents","mbnapi/IMbnRadioEvents"]
 old-location: mbn\imbnradioevents.htm
 tech.root: mbn